masak/workshop/test.md

 turn into rambling without a purpose, and there's no-one to contradict the sock puppet when it's saying crazy stuff. ☺

-Because tests are the best way I know to communicate requirements, the form a part of most exercises.
+Because tests are the best way I know to communicate requirements, they form a part of most exercises.

 Seriously, if I could give people one piece of advice for how to better